FSU-SP2023-SELab/sneslite/README.md

 TODO: Overview

 ## Dependencies
-SFML multimedia library
-suto apt install libsfml
+This project requires the [SFML multimedia library](https://www.sfml-dev.org/).
+This can be installed on Ubuntu-based systems with `suto apt install libsfml-dev`.

 ## Installation
 Download and run the precompiled binary from releases